alysonbennett/EngineeringTeamTemplate/README.md

   ## Questions

-  If you have any questions, please contact [Alyson](https://github.com/alysonbennett) at alysonbennett@gmail.com.
+  If you have any questions, please contact [Alyson Bennett](https://github.com/alysonbennett) at alysonbennett@gmail.com.